 The Logitech MX Keys S isn’t a traditional mechanical keyboard — it uses scissor switches rather than mechanical switches — but it belongs in this guide because it’s the keyboard that converts the most Mac users who aren’t sure they actually want full mechanical.
 The scissor switches are significantly more tactile and precise than Apple’s Magic Keyboard while stopping short of the full mechanical travel and sound that some office environments can’t accommodate.

 Logi Options+ software on Mac is genuinely excellent — per-app key customization lets you set different behaviors for the same keys in different applications, which is a level of workflow integration that no other keyboard in this category matches.
-The backlit keys use proximity detection to turn on when your hands approach and off when they leave, extending battery life to approximately 10 days with backlighting and 5 months without.
+The backlit keys use proximity detection to turn on when your hands approach and off when they leave.
+What most reviews won’t tell you is that the MX Keys S is the better choice for Mac users who spend more time in productivity apps than in environments where the mechanical typing feel is the point.

 4. Keychron Q2 Pro — Best Premium Wireless Mechanical for Mac (~$170-180)